infosucker/api.opentreeoflife.org/nexson-validator/README.md

 This may never end up on PyPI, but I followed the procedures outlined on
     http://hynek.me/articles/sharing-your-labor-of-love-pypi-quick-and-dirty/
 for the creation of the setup.py

+# Attribution

+The sortattr.xslt stylesheet (which is only used in round-trip testing) is from http://stackoverflow.com/questions/1429991/using-xsl-to-sort-attributes other code by Mark Holder.